47Com1c/adExec/README.md

 # ADReaper v2

 AD recon orchestrator for HTB / pentest labs.
-Wraps your entire workflow — `nmap`, `nxc`, `ldapsearch`, and `impacket` — into a single two-phase run.
+Wraps your typical entire workflow into a single two-phase run.

 ---